KristinaUlicna/KristinaUlicna/README.md

 <img width="50%" align="right" alt="LIDo_Int" src="./assets/thesis_submission.jpg" margin-left="70px" margin-right="70px"/>

 I'm a trained biomedical scientist turned computational biologist.
-After obtaining my BSc degree in Biomedical Science @ King's College London, I started my PhD training with the London Interdisciplinary Doctoral (LIDo) Programme @ University College London (UCL).
-I'm split between the [CellX group](http://lowe.cs.ucl.ac.uk/cellx.html "CellX group") teams lead by Drs Alan Lowe (The Alan Turing Institute 'AI for Science' Fellow, UCL) & Guillaume Charras (London Centre for Nanotechnology, UCL).
+After obtaining my BSc degree in Biomedical Science @ King's College London, I started my PhD training with the London Interdisciplinary Doctoral ([LIDo](https://www.lido-dtp.ac.uk/about-us "LIDo Doctoral Programme")) Programme @ University College London (UCL).
+I completed my PhD under the guidance of Drs Alan Lowe (The Alan Turing Institute 'AI for Science' Fellow, UCL) & Guillaume Charras (London Centre for Nanotechnology, UCL).

-If you are a non-scientist interested in what I do, before you get overwhelmed by the scientific jargon & terminology, check out my recent [#DeepTree🌳 Tweetorial Thread 🧵](https://twitter.com/KristinaUlicna/status/1305479359084539904 "DeepTree Thread on Twitter") for an easy-to-digest breakdown of my research for lay audience!
-In case you're not scared of the technical terms, don't hesitate to check out my [Tweet with a Link 🔗](https://twitter.com/KristinaUlicna/status/1440731210175582212 "Frontiers Publication Link") to our recently published article in _Frontiers of Computer Science_ journal.
-Likewise, check out my latest [Tweet with a Link 🔗](https://twitter.com/KristinaUlicna/status/1666384641211727874 "Cell Cycle Preprint Link") to our recent _bioRxiv_ preprint.

-*Wanna jump straight to the papers?* Scroll below to the [Citation section](#citations) find out how to properly cite our work!
+_Note:_ If you are a non-scientist interested in what I do, before you get overwhelmed by the scientific jargon & terminology, check out my [#DeepTree🌳 Tweetorial Thread 🧵](https://twitter.com/KristinaUlicna/status/1305479359084539904 "DeepTree Thread on Twitter") for an easy-to-digest breakdown of my research for lay audience.
+In case you're not scared of the technical terms, don't hesitate to check out my papers in the [Citation section](#citations) find out how to properly cite our work, or read the brief description below:

+The overall theme of my PhD thesis was **quantitative labelling of single-cell trajectories in time-lapse microscopy**.
+That said, the work could be easily split into two parts:
+1. ***Trajectory reconstruction & lineaging***
+    + Co-developed a robust, supervision-free, deep learning-based cell tracking pipeline for deep lineage analysis of live-cell microscopy 2D cell lines data
+    + Analysed multi-generational lineage trees of >20k single-cell trajectories to interpret proliferation characteristics predisposing cells to fast divider rates
+2. ***Track representation & interpretation***
+    + Generated an explainable AI model to learn dynamic image representations & interpretable latent space features to map similarities of cell cycle continuity
+    +  Transformed a sequence of image repre-sentations into an unsupervised trajectory annotation, classifying cell cycle phases & quantitative confidence scoring over time

 ---